Hot Rod Hill Climb Artwork

 That roadtrip lit the fire of passion for hot rods for Nick and his boys.
 Chock full of memories, touring in the 1950s Ford Coupe was an unforgettable experience.

 It was the March 1954 Hot Rod Magazine HRM that kicked it all off for Nick.
 An article titled “Hot Rod Hill Climb” by local favorite Jim McKindley told the story of the 1952 race put on by the Denver Sports Car Club up Leavenworth Mountain in Colorado’s historic Georgetown.
 The local timing associations and hot rod clubs felt inclined to put the sports cars in their place, and in 1953, a week after the Jag’s and Allard’s return, the hot rods did so!

 The local hot rods beat the best sports car times by a large margin and returned in 1954 to compete again.
 HRMcovered the follow-up event, too, with a section on how-to organize a hill climb in your town.

 The 1954 Georgetown Hot Rod Hill Climb was the last of its kind—the Governor at the time outlawed racing of any type on Colorado roads.

-During the year of planning, Mike met many of the original participants—the “Legends”—and found several of the original hot rods that tackled the original hill.
+During the year of planning, Nick met many of the original participants—the “Legends”—and found several of the original hot rods that tackled the original hill.
 The revival of the classic 1953 and 1954 hill climb garnered great interest and encouragement from fellow enthusiasts, culminating in the launch of the 60th Anniversary event.
-Thanks to overwhelming support, admiration, and applause from the hot rod community, Nick’s Garage celebrates the second year of the 60th Anniversary Hot Rod Hill Climb this fall.
+Thanks to overwhelming support, admiration, and applause from the hot rod community, Nick’s Hot Rod Garage celebrates the second year of the 60th Anniversary Hot Rod Hill Climb this fall.

 We’re here to celebrate Colorado’s Hot Rod pioneers.
 We’re here to relive the moments with the legends.
 We’re here to recreate history.